 This year, 768 students (561 undergraduates and 207 postgraduates) graduated with degrees, diplomas and certificates in various disciplines.
+Some proudly wore their letterman jackets representing the school underneath their gowns, while others came in more formal attire.
 Among the graduates were 11 doctoral students, representing the first cohort of the Doctor of Education (EdD) in Educational Leadership offered at the Open Campus.
 Of the total number of graduates, 205 attended the Graduation Ceremony, crossing the stage to be acknowledged by the Chancellor, Mr Robert Bermudez and to receive their scrolls from the Campus Registrar, Mrs Karen Ford-Warner.

 The ceremony was preceded with the usual pomp and pageantry associated with UWI graduations.
 In attendance to witness the occasion were several Heads of State, dignitaries and government officials from across the region.
 They included Dame Sandra Mason, Governor-General of Barbados; His Excellency Sir Rodney Williams, Governor-General of Antigua and Barbuda; His Excellency Charles Savarin, President of the Commonwealth of Dominica; Dr. the Honourable Timothy Harris, Prime Minister of St. Kitts and Nevis; Honourable Diallo Rabain, Minister of Education, Bermuda; Mr Christopher Famous, Member of Parliament, Bermuda; and the Honourable Michael Browne, Minister of Education, Science and Technology, Antigua and Barbuda.

 The Chancellor and Vice-Chancellor of The UWI, members of the University’s Executive Management and other University officials along with the family and friends of the graduates were also in attendance.